NewStrangeWorlds/BeAR/_sources/sections/observations.rst.txt

 The fourth column contains the error of the observational data in the same units as the previous column.

-Just like spectroscopic data, an optional Gaussian instrument line profile, characterised by its FWHM, can be used for band spectroscopy as well.
+Just like spectroscopic data, an optional Gaussian :ref:`instrument line profiles <sec:instrument_line_profile>`, characterised by its FWHM, can be used for band spectroscopy as well.
 This information is added in an optional fifth column as shown below.

 .. include:: ../examples/WASP-12b_kreidberg.dat
    :literal: